Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 ##  Checklist of preferred objection handling

-1. With the move to the cloud, they are uncomfortable with any situation that assumes the cloud provider will handle their fail-over.
+1. With the move to the cloud, they are uncomfortable with any situation that assumes the cloud provider will handle their fail-over

 *Potential Answer:*

 Using ASR CI will be able to handle all of their own DR. They will be using familiar tools with the Azure Portal and Hyper-V.

-2. They have many systems that need to be accounted for and they aren't sure if the tools really exist to give them the business continuity they desire.
+2. They have many systems that need to be accounted for, and they aren't sure if the tools really exist to give them the business continuity they desire

 *Potential Answer:*